MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/map-non-aad.md

 - MOE150

-ROBOTS: NOINDEX, NOFOLLOW
-description: "steps on how to map non-AAD identities"
+description: "Steps on how to map non-AAD identities"
 ---